darrenldl/docfd/README.md

   - `q` or `Ctrl+c`

 `Search` mode
 - Search field is active in this mode
 - `Enter` to confirm search phrase and exit search mode

-## Single file mode
+## Single file view

-If the specified path to Docfd is not a directory, then single file mode is used.
+If the specified path to Docfd is not a directory, then single file view is used.

-Searching `is left` in `README.md`:
+Searching `single pipe stdn` in `README.md`:
 ![](screenshots/single-file0.png)

 Searching `[github]` in `README.md`: